apollographql/apollo-link/SPEC.md

   <img src="images/polling-stack.png" alt="Polling Link Stack"/>
 </p>

-`Link` is a library of static helper functions that connects links together to form a `chain`.
+`Link` is a library of static helper functions that connects links together to form a chain.

 ```js
 import { Link } from 'apollo-link';